galaxyproject/galaxy-hub/src/news/2021-04-galaxy-update/index.md

 **The [2021 Galaxy Community Conference](https://www.vibconferences.be/events/gcc2021) will be held 28 June through July 10.
 It will be [virtual, affordable, and globally accessible](/src/news/2021-02-gcc-virtual/index.md).**

-*GCC2021 will start on 28 June with a [week of online training](https://galaxyproject.org/events/gcc2021/training/).* Training will largely use the GTN Smörgåsbord model: Lectures will be prerecorded, with live help available on chat for the duration of the week.
+*GCC2021 will start on 28 June with a [week of online training](https://galaxyproject.org/events/gcc2021/training/).* Training will largely use the GTN Smörgåsbord model: lectures will be prerecorded, with live help available on chat for the duration of the week.
 This model allows participants to learn at their own pace, avoids scheduling conflicts that are inherent with our usual multi-track training, and enables those with low bandwidth internet connections to fully participate.

 We also expect to open registration and abstract submission shortly.
 Registration discounts will be available to researchers from low and lower-middle income countries.
 For everyone else, registration will be downright cheap too.
 We will reuse the BCC2020 model for talks, posters, and demos: Posters and demos will be live (sometimes in both hemispheres), and talks will be prerecorded.